ZenXChaos/ZenXTrading/README.md

 ## Community goverened exchange

  The community should have more authority on how an exchange that they put their money into should be ran.
-From associated fees to exchange limits, we finally take this power from corporations / government -- and puts it back into the community. (planned) Using an Ethereum based voting solution the community will drive the majority of functioning.
+From associated fees to exchange limits, we finally take this power from corporations -- and puts it back into the community. (planned) Using an Ethereum based voting solution the community will drive the majority of functioning.

 ## Exchange digital assets